 - Make sure baby is wide-awake.
 To assist with this strip your baby off to their nappy.
 This will assist in keeping your baby awake/alert.

-- Hand express some milk before you attached your baby: this will soften the areola and make is easier to attach.
+- Hand express some milk before you attach your baby: this will soften the areola and make it easier to attach.
 The midwives in hospital will show you how to do this.

 - Ensure your baby is ‘Chest to chest’.
 By this we mean your baby’s entire body is facing your chest.

-- Bring your baby to your breast.
+- Holding your baby in the same arm as the breast being offered bring your baby to your breast.
 Do not lean over by taking your breast to your baby.
 You MUST bring your baby to YOU.

 - Your baby should have their mouth wide open.
-To make attachment easier …. your baby should be searching for the breast so tease your baby: ‘Make them want the breast’.
-Their bottom lip should be on the bottom part of the areola (the dark area around the nipple).
+To make attachment easier, your baby should be searching for the breast so tease your baby: ‘Make them want the breast’.

-- Breastfeeding should NEVER hurt: if it does gently break the seal and try again.
-If you’re in pain, this is a sign that your baby isn’t correctly attached.
+- Breastfeeding should NEVER hurt: If you’re in pain, this is a sign that your baby isn’t correctly attached.
 Gently insert your finger between your baby’s mouth and your breast to break the seal.
 Then try again.
-If you carry on feeding while it’s hurting, you are likely to end up with sore nipples and cracked nipples.
+If you carry on feeding while it’s hurting, you are likely to end up with sore and cracked nipples.
 It takes one incorrect attachment to cause nipple trauma.